rbonestell/homebridge-fujitsu-airstage/CONNECTIVITY.md

 - **Device Sub ID**: For multi-zone systems, specify the indoor unit number (0-15)
   - Use `0` for single-zone systems (default)
   - Use `1-15` for specific zones in multi-zone systems
+- **Local Polling Interval**: How often to poll the device for status updates (in seconds)
+  - Default: `120` seconds (2 minutes)
+  - Range: `0` to `600` seconds
+  - Set to `0` to disable automatic polling (HomeKit will only update when you open the app)
+  - Lower values provide more responsive updates but increase network traffic
+  - Higher values reduce network traffic but may delay status updates

 ### Setup Instructions